zio/zio-sql/docs/overview/index.md

 val orderId :*: fkCustomerId :*: orderDate :*: _ = orders.columns
 ```
-Imagine we would want to write a query that would select all customers with the date of their last order.
+Imagine we want to write a query that selects all customers with the date of their last order.
 If you approach this problem with JOIN, you end up with one row of a customer with the newest order.
-In fact, this is a good example of correlated subquery inside *from* clause, where subquery needs to access *customer_id* of the outer query.
+In fact, this is a good example of correlated subquery inside `from` clause, where subquery needs to access `customer_id` of the outer query.
 For this type of problems postgres introduced **LATERAL** keyword and MSSQL Server have **CROSS APPLY** and **OUTER APPLY**.
 ```sql
 select customers.id, customers.first_name, customers.last_name, derived.order_date
                 from customers,